Ulle84/UllesSourceCode/CodeCreator/Notes.md

   * Composite
   * State
   * Proxy
+* parse class declarations (first write a own parser for something simple (JSON i. e.)) to instance of class *

 # Done
 * looking in wrong folder for templates -> needs to be configurable!!!